elefantino/SimpleWebAppWithoutFrameworks/README.md

-# SimpleWebAppWithoutFrameworks
+# Simple Web App Without Any Framework

+This is a simple web application created without any framework.
+This app uses only JQuery as a third party library to operate DOM elements in HTML.

-This is a very simple web app that does not use any framework.
-It loads data from json and allows add/remove items from the list
+It loads initial data from the json file and allows users to add and remove categories, manufacturers, and products.

 Demo: http://elenarosetest.netau.net/